 Investing in preschool infrastructure

-The Government of South Australia is investing in building infrastructure capacity to support the roll-out of 3-year-old preschool.
-This is a key action outlined in the Preschool Infrastructure Strategy.
+The Government of South Australia is investing in early learning infrastructure through the Flying Start Infrastructure Grants program, supporting the roll-out of 3-year-old preschool, as outlined in the Preschool Infrastructure Strategy.

-Each funding round will have a 2-stage approach, with applicants successful in Stage 1 invited to the more detailed Stage 2.
+Each Flying Start Infrastructure funding round will have a 2-stage approach, with applicants successful in Stage 1 invited to progress to the more detailed Stage 2.

 What kinds of infrastructure projects can be funded?